unkcpz/rsdos/README.md

 - [ ] (v2) Use `sled` as k-v DB backend which should have better performance than sqlite [#1](https://github.com/unkcpz/rsdos/pull/1)
 - [ ] (v2) `io_uring`
 - [ ] (v2) switch to using zstd instead of zlib
-- [ ] Dependency injection mode to attach progress bar to long run functions
+- [ ] Dependency injection mode to attach progress bar to long run functions (py exposed interface as well)
 - [ ] docs as library
 - [ ] repack
 - [ ] optimize